sachinsenal0x64/backstripe/README.md

 > Made for purely educational purposes.

 🔓 You have ability to decrypt the checkout URLs and restore them to their original form.
-(ENCRYPT + DECRYPT) and Stripe Checkout Session to grab Payment information (Decrypted and kind of reverse engineered version)
+(ENCRYPT + DECRYPT) and Stripe Checkout Session to grab Payment information.
 </div>

 <br>